JuliaMolSim/AtomsCalculators.jl/docs/src/utility_calculators.md

 We supply special calculators that can be used to alter input

-All of these calculators are defined in a submodule [UtilityCalculators](@ref).
+All of these calculators are defined in submodule [UtilityCalculators](@ref).
 To use them just add

 ```julia
 using AtomsCalculators.UntilityCalculators